Lalithsai853/COMSC-75-Summer-Course-Programs/README.md

 # COMSC-75-Summer-Course-Programs
-These are my programs for the assignments at the EVC COMSC 75 Summer Course.
+These are my programs for the assignments at the EVC COMSC 75 Summer Course (2020).